 Sciatica pain begins in your lower back and moves down the legs.
 Some moves can help relieve the pain.
 These can include a seated glute stretch and a standing hamstring stretch.

 Sciatic nerve pain can be so excruciating and debilitating that you don’t even want to get off the couch.
-Common causes of sciatica can include a ruptured disk, a narrowing of the spine canal called spinal stenosis, and injury.
+You probably know more than one person with this condition, as it’s relatively common, with a lifetime incidence of

-Certified physical therapist Mindy Marantz says that sciatica pain can occur for a variety of reasons.
-She says, “Identifying ‘what doesn’t move’ is the first step toward solving the problem.”
+Licensed physical therapist Mindy Marantz says that sciatica pain can occur for a variety of reasons.
+“Identifying what doesn’t move is the first step toward solving the problem,” she explains.
 Often, the most problematic body parts are the lower back and hips.